Alpensia Resort: 2018 Winter Olympics

-In addition, Alpensia is the location of an Olympic Village and the nearby Yongpyong Ski Resort will be the venue for alpine skiing technical events (slalom and giant slalom).
-The speed events of downhill, super-G, and combined will be held at Jeongseon Alpine Centre, currently under development.
+In addition, Alpensia is the location of an Olympic Village and the nearby Yongpyong Ski Resort was the venue for alpine skiing technical events (slalom and giant slalom).
+The speed events of downhill, super-G, and combined were held at Jeongseon Alpine Centre (which was supposed to be demolished to restaure the forest, although that which was destroyed was of old age that could not be brought back).

 After the Olympics, Alpensia Resort also hosted the 2018 Winter Paralympics.

 Financial problems

 In 2012, it was announced that Alpensia Resort was threatened by bankruptcy, having accumulated losses of $55 million annually.
 Although this has been denied by Kim Jin-sun from the POCOG in January 2013, the financial problems had not improved as of September 2013.
 Some Gangwon Congress members insisted on selling Alpensia before it was too late.
 Others argued either to request financial support from the government or to withdraw from the acceptance of the 2018 Pyeongchang Winter Olympics.